China’s Xi Purging His Inner Circle

 But why is Xi now purging his own hand-picked military and political allies?

-Does he face clear and present challenges to his Party leadership?
+Does he face clear and present challenges to his leadership of the Party?

 Are his advancing age and weakening physical and mental powers driving him to suspect disloyalty from even his closest advisers?

 Perhaps.
-For one, Xi may fear that his generals have built their own cadre of loyal officers and that, given the opportunity, could be used to oust him from power.
+For one, Xi may fear that his generals have built their own cadre of loyal officers and that they, given the opportunity, could be used to oust him from power.
 That could be the case, or it could simply be the paranoia that inevitably comes with one-man rule.

-Or, both could be true.
-As former U.S. Secretary of State Henry Kissinger famously noted, “Even paranoids have enemies.”
+Or both could be true.
+As former U.S. Secretary of State Henry Kissinger has been quoted as saying, “Even paranoids have enemies.”

-Domestically, Xi has low public approval ratings, particularly among Gen Z, where more than 20 percent are unemployed.
+Domestically, Xi has low public approval ratings, particularly among members of Gen Z, more than 20 percent of whom are unemployed.
 How anti-corruption purges will help with unemployment remains murky.
 Still, it may come down to simply the appearance of the authorities doing something to improve the economy, echoing his failed “common prosperity” campaign, which didn’t live up to the CCP hype.

 Another possibility is that Xi could be questioning the reliability and confidence of his military leaders.
 Will they follow commands that may lead to or even equate to overt acts of war in the near future?
 Are they competent enough to defeat the United States and, almost as likely, Japan?

-But won’t purging top military leaders lessen China’s war-fighting capabilities?
+But won’t purging top military leaders lessen the Chinese regime’s war-fighting capabilities?

 Views are mixed on that question.
 Notably, the military purges are at the top command levels, not at operational ones, so leadership-level purges may not be as impactful.
 That, however, remains to be seen.